How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 The promise of artificial intelligence (AI) in business is to increase efficiency and reduce costs.
 In contract drafting and negotiation, large language models (LLMs) can produce initial drafts and analyze agreements in seconds—something that might take lawyers hours.
 Yet despite these advantages, AI often has the opposite effect if not used thoughtfully.

-This article explores how misuse of AI in legal processes, especially contract negotiations, can result in wasted time, increased legal bills, and even damaged professional relationships.
+This article explores how misuse of AI in contract negotiations, can result in wasted time, increased legal bills, and even damaged professional relationships.
 Here’s how:

 AI lacks human intuition.
-While seasoned negotiators can adapt based on expectations or interpersonal cues, AI cannot distinguish between a straightforward licensing agreement and a nuanced, multi-party M&A deal.
+While seasoned negotiators can adapt based on expectations or interpersonal cues, AI cannot distinguish between a straightforward relationship and a more complicated negotiation.
 As a result, LLM-generated documents can misfire—providing content that is overly complex or too simplistic for the situation at hand.

-Bottom line: When AI is used without human calibration, it may produce output that is tone-deaf or mismatched to the context, sending the wrong signals to counterparties.
+Bottom line: When AI is used without human calibration and close review, it may produce output that is tone-deaf or mismatched to the context, sending the wrong signals to counterparties.

 2. Misuse of AI Can Undermine Trust

-Contracts are not just about legal terms—they are about relationships.
-Trust develops through thoughtful negotiation, and parties form impressions based on communication style, fairness, and responsiveness.
+Contracts and their negotiations are not just about legal terms—they are about relationships.
+Trust develops through forthright interactions, and parties form impressions based on communication style, fairness, and responsiveness.

-Sending an AI-generated draft or commentary that’s not aligned with the stage, scope, or substance of the deal can make the sender appear careless—or worse, disrespectful.
+Sending an AI-generated draft or commentary that’s not aligned with the stage, scope, tone, or substance of the negotiation can make the sender appear careless—or worse, disrespectful.
 AI that generates excessive or irrelevant comments may erode trust and derail negotiations.

-Tip: Contract tone, balance, and complexity should be carefully managed by humans—not delegated to AI alone.
+Tip: Contract tone, balance, and complexity should be carefully managed by humans—not delegated to AI.

 3. AI Wastes Time When Not Curated

 AI can generate content quickly—but that doesn’t mean it's valuable.
 Long, verbose emails or sprawling document redlines can result from unedited AI output.
-These often bury key points in unnecessary fluff, creating confusion and frustration.
+Language generated by LLMs often bury key points in unnecessary fluff, creating confusion, wasted time, and frustration.

 In contracts, this effect is amplified.
 AI may flag issues as unfair just because they aren’t symmetrical—without recognizing differences in party roles or deal dynamics.